 Elkhorn and staghorn corals are two of the major reef-building corals in the wider Caribbean.
-In the South Atlantic region, they are found most commonly in the Florida Keys; staghorn coral occurs the furthest north with colonies documented off Palm Beach, Florida ( $26^{\circ}3'N$ ).
-The depth range for these species ranges from <1 m to 60 m.
-The optimal depth range for elkhorn is considered to be 1 to 5 m depth (Goreau and Wells 1967), while staghorn corals are found slightly deeper, 5 to 15 m (Goreau and Goreau 1973).
+In the South Atlantic region, they are found most commonly in the Florida Keys; staghorn coral occurs the furthest north with colonies documented off Palm Beach, Florida (26°3'N).
+The depth range for these species ranges from <1 meter (3 ft.) to 60 meters (197 ft.).
+The optimal depth range for elkhorn is considered to be 1 to 5 meters (3-16 ft.) depth (Goreau and Wells 1967), while staghorn corals are found slightly deeper, 5 to 15 meters (16-49 ft.)
+(Goreau and Goreau 1973).

 All Atlantic Acropora species (including elkhorn and staghorn coral) are considered to be environmentally sensitive, requiring relatively clear, well-circulated water (Jaap et al. 1989).
-Optimal water temperatures for elkhorn and staghorn coral range from 25° to 29°C (Ghiold and Smith 1990, Williams and Bunkley-Williams 1990).
+Optimal water temperatures for elkhorn and staghorn coral range from 25° to 29°C (77-84°F) (Ghiold and Smith 1990, Williams and Bunkley-Williams 1990).
 Both species are almost entirely dependent upon sunlight for nourishment, contrasting the massive, boulder-shaped species in the region (Porter 1976, Lewis 1977) that are more dependent on zooplankton.
 Thus, Atlantic Acropora species are much more susceptible to increases in water turbidity than some other coral species.

 Fertilization and development of elkhorn and staghorn corals is exclusively external.
 Embryonic development culminates with the development of planktonic larvae called planulae (Bak et al. 1977, Sammarco 1980, Rylaarsdam 1983).
 Unlike most other coral larvae, elkhorn and staghorn planulae appear to prefer to settle on upper, exposed surfaces, rather than in dark or cryptic ones (Szmant and Miller 2006), at least in a laboratory setting.
-Studies of elkhorn and staghorn corals indicated that larger colonies of both species had higher fertility rates than smaller colonies (Soong and Lang 1992).
+Studies of elkhorn and staghorn corals indicated that larger colonies of both species2 had higher fertility rates than smaller colonies (Soong and Lang 1992).